amacfie/amacfie.github.io/_posts/2016-11-05-scots-in-hk.md

 but they were [principally
 responsible][travel] for architecting the Opium Wars and the Treaty of Nanjing which formally acquired Hong Kong.
+Starting from a tiny fishing village,
-As a British colony, the GDP of Hong Kong grew to [over a quarter][gdp] of the GDP of China, with 0.5% of its population.
+Hong Kong grew as a British colony to have [over a quarter][gdp] of the GDP of China, with 0.5% of its population.

 Dr. Jardine as painted in the 1820s: